 - 1 cup frozen petit green peas, thawed

 - 1/2 teaspoon dried oregano

 - Salt and freshly ground pepper to taste

 Bring the broth to a rapid simmer in a large saucepan.
-Stir in the orzo and simmer steadily until the water is absorbed, about 12 minutes.
-The orzo should be al dente, but if not tender enough, add another 1/3 cup water and simmer until it is absorbed.
+Stir in the orzo or rice and simmer gently until the water is absorbed (about 12 minutes for the orzo or 20 to 30 minutes for the rice).
+The orzo should be al dente, but if not tender enough, add another 1/3 cup water and simmer until absorbed.